lucax88x/PrimitiveObsession/README.md

 ```

-This may suggest you a trick you could be tempted to use: to get rid of the dependency from primitive parameters directly injecting `ConfigurationManager.AppSetting` into your classes.
+This may suggest you a trick you could be tempted to use: to directly inject `ConfigurationManager.AppSetting` into your classes:

 ```csharp
 class Foo